Steve Baer

-Steve Baer (born 1938) is an American inventor and pioneer of passive solar technology.
-Baer helped popularize the use of zomes.
+Steve Baer (October 13, 1938 – May 17, 2024) was an American inventor and pioneer of passive solar technology.
+Baer pioneered and helped popularize the use of zomes.
 He took a number of solar power patents, wrote a number of books and publicized his work.
 Baer served on the board of directors of the U.S. Section of the International Solar Energy Society, and on the board of the New Mexico Solar Energy Association.
 He was the founder, chairman of the board, president, and director of research at Zomeworks Corporation.
+He was the creator of Zome Architecture as well as one of the creators of Zometool, a construction set educational toy or device that had evolved from playground climbers and other structures that had been created by Zomeworks.

 Early life

 Steve Baer was born in Los Angeles.
 In his teens while a student at Midland School, he read Lewis Mumford and decided technology needn’t necessarily degrade or complicate people's lives.
 In the latter 1950s, Baer worked at various jobs and attended Amherst College and UCLA.
 In 1960, he joined the U.S. Army, being stationed in Germany for three years.
 He also was married in 1960.
 After discharge from the Army, he and his wife, Holly settled in Zurich, Switzerland, where he worked as a welder and attended Eidgenössische Technische Hochschule, studying mathematics.
 Here he became interested in the possibilities of building innovative structures using polyhedra (non-rectangular polyhedrons).

 Baer and his wife moved back to the United States, settling in Albuquerque, New Mexico, where Baer initially worked as a welder of trailer frames for the Fruehauf Trailer Services company.
 He founded the company Zomeworks with Barry Hickman and Ed Heinz.

-They experimented with constructing buildings of unusual geometries that they came to call zomes, often using heavy sheet metal as the main exterior material.
-Some of the earliest experiments were carried out in cooperation with members of the intentional communities Drop City and Manara Nueva.
+Baer died on May 17, 2024, at the age of 85.